Chris Pureka: Musical career

 On January 20, 2009, Pureka released a fourth album, an EP entitled Chimera.
 The EP has seven tracks; one new, original song (with a prelude as the first track), a reworked studio version of a song off of their 2001 EP, three live tracks, and a cover of Bob Dylan and Ketch Secor's Wagon Wheel.
 The hard copy of Chimera is complete with written commentary from Pureka on each track.

 In April 2010, Pureka released their fifth album, How I Learned To See in the Dark, which they co-produced with Merrill Garbus.

 In 2012 Pureka released a live album recorded at the Grey Eagle in Asheville, NC on January 19, 2011.
 It was recorded by Marsellus Fariss and mastered by Mark Alan Miller.
-Other musicians on the recording are: Andrea Alseri, Sebastian Renfield, Julia Read and Jax Keating.
+Other musicians on the recording are: Andy Alseri, Sebastian Renfield, Julia Read and Jax Keating.

 In 2016 Pureka released their first new music since 2013 with the album Back in the Ring.